CrewArth/RishabhGuestHouseBooking/Guest House Booking.md

 1. GH image not getting deleted from S3
 2. Not able to delete room and bed from admin panel✅
 3. fix minor ui bugs
-4. try adding auto refresh every 30 seconds in admin dashboard
+4. try adding auto refresh every 30 seconds in admin dashboard✅
-5. Fix Audit Logs Panel UI
+5. Fix Audit Logs Panel UI✅
 6. Add Pagination to Audit logs and users list in admin panel. ✅
 7. add loading effect when booking button is clicked from user side✅

+Todo for 14:
+1. Fix CSS for GuestHouse, Room n Bed Management page.✅
+2. In BookingMgmt, View Details does not display details.✅
+3. Not able to delete (soft del) user from usersList✅
+4. Look Console Error when opening Audit Log page✅
+5. Error while creating Bed.✅

+suggestion: Add Server message as toast message

+14 late date
+add standardiztion image during upload✅ add toast to all.